 - Pearsons Test of English – Foundation level programmes – a score of 50 overall with a minimum of 50 in each category.

-You are required to join the CIPD as a student member at the beginning of the course and remain in membership throughout the course.
+All candidates will be interviewed (online, 30 minutes) and you are required to join the CIPD as a student member at the beginning of the course and remain in membership throughout the course.

 How is the course delivered and assessed?